DRUM MAJOR INSTRUCTORS

-Dr. Brad McDavid is entering his 24th year as Director of Athletic Bands at the University of Washington and is the founder and coordinator of Washington Marching Band Camps (formerly the HUSKY BAND DRUM MAJOR/DRUMLINE ACADEMY).
-During his tenure at the UW, McDavid has overseen the band’s growth from 160 to it’s current size of 240 winds and percussion.
-In addition to coordinating one of the nation’s most comprehensive collegiate athletic band programs, McDavid is also in demand as a marching and concert band adjudicator and clinician, having worked with bands in 17 states as well as Canada, China, and Japan.
-In 2008, McDavid was honored by being selected as the lead conductor and head artistic director of the 1700 member Beijing Olympic Orchestra (marching band).
-Currently Dr. McDavid also serves on the selection committees for the John Philip Sousa Foundation’s Sudler Trophy, which recognizes outstanding college marching bands as well as the Sudler Shield which recognizes marching bands of merit on the public school level.
-McDavid is also currently co-authoring a series of instructional DVD’s published by GIA entitled the The Marching Band Director’s Video Toolbox, highlighting the effective teaching and implementation of both traditional and contemporary marching techniques.
+Dr. Brad McDavid is entering his 27th year as Director of Athletic Bands at the University of Washington in the fall of 2020 and is the founder and coordinator of Washington Marching Band Camps (formerly the Husky Band Drum Major/Drumline Academy).
+During his tenure at the UW, Dr. McDavid has overseen the Husky Band’s growth from 160 to it’s current size of 240 winds and percussion.
+In addition to coordinating one of the nation’s most comprehensive collegiate athletic band programs, Dr. McDavid is also in demand as a marching and concert band adjudicator and clinician, having worked with bands in 17 states as well as Canada, China, and Japan.
+In 2008, Dr. McDavid was honored by being selected as the lead conductor and head artistic director of the 1700 member Beijing Olympic Orchestra (marching band).
+Currently Dr. McDavid also serves on the selection committees for the John Philip Sousa Foundation’s Sudler Trophy, which recognizes outstanding college marching bands as well as the Sudler Shield which recognizes marching bands of merit at the public school level.
+Dr. McDavid also co-authored a series of instructional DVD’s published by GIA entitled The Marching Band Director’s Video Toolbox, highlighting the effective teaching and implementation of both traditional and contemporary marching techniques.

 Dr. Alexander Trevino

 Dr. Alexander Trevino is the Director of Athletic Bands and Associate Director of Bands at Old Dominion University.
-Dr. Trevino has established the first-ever marching band program at ODU.
-The band has recently completed its second full season of football performances and preparing for the 2011-2012 season when ODU officially enters the Colonial Athletic Association (CAA).
+Dr. Trevino established the first-ever marching band program at ODU.
 The band began rehearsing in the fall of 2008 and has since performed in exhibition and in public performances throughout the Commonwealth.